top of page

 What do you like about research?

 The fact that my passion is also the main way to save the world.
 Working with very smart and creative people.
 Being challenged all the time.
-Discovering something that did not exist before.
+Discovering something that was not known before.

 Priya Dwivedi closer.jpg